Polygon-web3-courses/Solidity_basics/README.txt

-REMIX DEFAULT WORKSPACE

-Remix default workspace is present when:
-i.
-Remix loads for the very first time ii.
-A new workspace is created iii.
-There are no files existing in the File Explorer

 This workspace contains 3 directories:

-1. 'contracts': Holds three contracts with different complexity level, denoted with number prefix in file name.
+1. 'contracts': Holds contracts with different complexity level, denoted with number prefix in file name.
 2. 'scripts':   Holds two scripts to deploy a contract.
 It is explained below.
-3. 'tests': Contains one Solidity test file for 'Ballot' contract & one JS test file for 'Storage' contract
+3. 'tests':     Contains Solidity test files
+4. 'details':   Contains information about contracts explanation

 SCRIPTS